1936 Summer Olympics

-To outdo the 1932 Los Angeles Games, Reich Führer Adolf Hitler had a new 100,000-seat track and field stadium built, as well as six gymnasiums and other smaller arenas.
+To outdo the 1932 Los Angeles Games, Chancellor Adolf Hitler had a new 100,000-seat track and field stadium built, as well as six gymnasiums and other smaller arenas.
 The Games were the first to be televised, with radio broadcasts reaching 41 countries.
 Filmmaker Leni Riefenstahl was commissioned by the German Olympic Committee to film the Games for $7 million.
 Her film, titled Olympia, pioneered many of the techniques now common in the filming of sports.